DLWK/EANet/README.md

 <p align="center">
     <img src="./fig/jzx.png"/> <br />
     <em>
-    Figure 3:Visual comparison of feature maps for showing the effect of multi-level pairwise regression module (MPR).
-D5 ∼ D1 denote the feature maps of each decoder block.
-The odd and even rows show the baseline results without or with MPR, respectively.
+    Figure 3:The visual comparison of results on the TN-SCUI dataset, where the blue and green labels indicate the predicted segmentation and ground truth, respectively
     </em>
 </p>